chhetri-som/Piece-of-Sheet/README.md

 - clone repository or download the entire repository.

-- use 'requirements.txt' in .venv/ to download all the necessary libraries in a virtual environment
+- use 'requirements.txt' to download all the necessary libraries in a virtual environment

 <h2>Project Demo</h2>